hmcguinn/hmcguinn.github.io/content/posts/cryptopals-set-1.md

 # Conclusion

 The first set of Cryptopals was a lot of fun to work on!
-Breaking repeating-key XOR was probably my favorite one to work on, and getting some of the implementation right was a little tricky.
+Breaking repeating-key XOR was probably my favorite one to work on, and getting the implementation right was a little tricky.
 The concepts here will come up again later when we look at breaking fixed nonce CTR encryption!